Paws, Claws, and unfiltered Awws

 • Genetic screenings: Consider DNA tests for over 230 inherited conditions.

-• Spaying/Neutering: May lower the risk of some cancers.
+• Spaying/Neutering: May lower the risk of some cancers and increase your golden retriver life span by miles.

 • Heartworm and flea/tick prevention: Especially important if your dog swims or hikes often.